-For more information about the history of the profession, click here.
+For more information about the profession, click here.

 Today’s podiatrists in the United States are physicians, surgeons, specialists of the foot and ankle, have a podiatric medical school education and residency, and their licenses allow them to do the following:

 - Perform surgery

 - Perform complete medical histories and physical examinations